kuaizi007/computationalphysics_N2013301020025/README.md

 ##About

   I'm Hu Boshen, a junior in the Department of Physical Science and Technology at Wuhan University.
 Here is my Email: 2013301020025 [at] whu [dot] edu [dot] cn.
 And if you perfer a face-to-face academical conversation, please head for my dormitory Room 404 in Guiyuan Building 7.
-I welcome your contact or visit！
+I welcome your contact or visit!

 ##Assignments